beego/beedoc/en-US/module/context.md

 # Context Module

-Context is a encapsulation for http request and response.
-Context module provides Input object for user input which is request and Output object for output which response.
+The Context module is an encapsulation for http request and response.
+The Context module provides an Input object for user input which is the request and an Output object for output which is the response.

 ## Context Object

-Here are the functions encapsulated for input and output in context object.
+Here are the functions encapsulated for input and output in the context object.
 - Redirect
 - Abort
 - WriteString
 - GetCookie
 - SetCookie

-Context object is the parameter of Filter function so that you can use filter to manipulate it or finish the process in advance.
+Context object is the parameter of a Filter function so that you can use a filter to manipulate it or finish the process in advance.

 ## Input Object

-Input object is the encapsulation of request.
+The Input object is the encapsulation of request.
 Here are the implemented methods:

 - Protocol